Mark Shapiro (sports executive)

-Mark Shapiro (/ʃəˈpaɪroʊ/; born April 3, 1967) is an American professional baseball executive, currently working as the president and CEO of the Toronto Blue Jays of Major League Baseball (MLB).
+Mark Shapiro (/ʃəˈpaɪroʊ/; born April 3, 1967) is an American baseball executive, and president and CEO of the Toronto Blue Jays of Major League Baseball (MLB).
 He worked with the Cleveland Indians from 1991 to 2015, beginning in player development and ending as team president.

 Early and personal life

 Shapiro was born in Cambridge, Massachusetts, on April 3, 1967.
 He is the son of Ronald M. Shapiro, an attorney and sports agent in Baltimore, and the brother-in-law of former Cleveland Browns coach Eric Mangini.
 He graduated from the Gilman School in 1985, after playing first base for the baseball team, and Princeton University in 1989 with a degree in history, after playing center and offensive tackle for the Princeton Tigers football team.

 Shapiro has one son, Caden, and one daughter, Sierra.
 They lived in Bentleyville, Ohio while Shapiro worked for the Indians.

 Shapiro was played by actor Reed Diamond in the 2011 film Moneyball.
+Shapiro has stated the novel that made the largest impact on him growing up was Ayn Rand’s The Fountainhead, and that Howard Roark (the novel’s protagonist) is his favourite character in fiction.

 Baseball career

-Shapiro joined the Cleveland Indians organization in 1991, when he was recommended by former Tribe GM Hank Peters.
-He had worked his way up from player development director to Assistant General Manager, and in 2001 became General Manager.
+Shapiro joined the Cleveland Indians organization in 1991, when he was recommended by former team GM Hank Peters.
+He had worked his way up from player development director to Assistant General Manager, and in 2001 became general manager.

 Shapiro was named Executive of the Year by the Sporting News in 2005 and 2007, following 90+ wins seasons by the Indians, including an American League Central Division Championship in 2007.
 At the end of the 2010 season, he became the Cleveland Indians team president, with Chris Antonetti succeeding Shapiro as general manager.

-On August 31, 2015, The Toronto Blue Jays announced that Shapiro would become their new president and Chief Executive Officer (CEO) at the end of the 2015 season, succeeding Paul Beeston.
+On August 31, 2015, The Toronto Blue Jays announced that Shapiro would become their new president and chief executive officer (CEO) at the end of the 2015 season, succeeding Paul Beeston.
 Shapiro did not formally begin working in the new role until October 31, 2015, the same day that Beeston retired.
 In a press conference on November 2, Shapiro named Tony LaCava the interim general manager, to replace Alex Anthopoulos.
-Subsequently, on December 3, 2015, Ross Atkins was named as the team's sixth general manager, under him.
+Subsequently, on December 3, 2015, Ross Atkins was named as the team's sixth general manager.